 Tools and resources are available to help retail suppliers meet reporting requirements.

 Assembly Bill 1110 (Ting, Chapter 656, Statutes of 2016) calls for significant changes to the program by requiring that retail suppliers disclose greenhouse gas emission intensities for their product offerings in addition to the fuel mix.
-The rulemaking to implement the changes required by this bill is in progress.
+The rulemaking to implement the changes required by this bill is complete.
+On May 4, 2020, the Office of Administrative Law approved the AB 1110 regulations and made them effective upon filing to the Secretary of State.